truewalrus/angular-seed-sj/README.md

 ### Front-end
 All frontend code is located in app/

 * app/js hosts all js files.
-To add new files, simply create a new file within any of the respective folders and it will be automatically compiled
+To add new files, simply create a new file within any of the respective folders and it will be automatically compiled.
 If adding a new directive, service, or filter, the angular-module should be done like so for a directive, replace "directives" with "filters" and "services" respectively:

 		angular.module('myApp.directives").directive('directiveName')